top of page

 I'm a relationship and trauma counsellor based in the Hunter Valley.
 I work with individuals and couples across Australia.

 Most people come to me when they're stuck - in the same arguments, the same dynamics, the same feelings - and can't figure out why.
 My work is about getting underneath that, so you can understand yourself and others, and the change actually sticks.
+The video above is a good place to start.

 IMG_2293[1].jpg